 by Bob Wagner, Hatfield CPC Chair, Coalition Steering Committee

 Farmland is a critical economic, environmental and scenic resource in the Commonwealth.
 In recognition of this importance, the state has funded a farmland protection program since 1977.
 One of the first in the nation, the Agricultural Preservation Restriction Program (APR) managed by the Massachusetts Department of Agricultural Resources has protected over 67,000 acres across the state.
-Like the many Purchase of Agricultural Conservation Easement Programs around the country, the APR program offers landowners the option to sell a permanent conservation restriction on their eligible farmland.
+The APR program offers landowners the option to sell a permanent conservation restriction on their eligible farmland.
 The land subject to an APR remains in private hands, and of importance to many communities, it remains on the tax rolls and continues to be managed by the property owner.

 CPA communities can partner with the APR program to protect local farmland.
 In fact, the state now requires a local match of up to as much as 20% of the cost of an APR.
 CPA funds could be an excellent source for this local match.

 The local matching requirement is intended to promote a local commitment to agriculture and protecting farmland.
 To further encourage this commitment, the state will reduce the local match required if a community has taken certain actions to demonstrate its support for agriculture and farming.
 The local match can be reduced to as low as 5% if the community has, for example, adopted a Right to Farm By-Law, established an Agriculture Commission, or adopted zoning by-laws that conserve land for farming, such as cluster zoning or transfer of development rights.